-The Answer Marketing Questions reports are best used with specific filters.
-When you set your filters, always consider finding a way to create results that give you an "apples to apples" style comparison; look for ways to base different reporting results on the same criteria.
+These reports are best used with specific filters; when you set your filters, always consider finding a way to create results that give you an "apples to apples" style comparison; look for ways to base different reporting results on the same criteria.
 Whenever you have several reports and find that the selected criteria provide some variation, you'll also find valuable insights.

-- Navigate to Mailings > Reports > Mailing Summary Report (or navigate to Mailings > View Mailings and click Reports in the upper right corner).
+- Navigate to Mailings > Reports > Mailing Summary Report.

-What if you were able to see the best day of the week for sending your mailings?
-If you've been sending for some time now, look no further than the insights from the Best Day To Send report.
+Use this report to help determine the best day of the week to send your messages.
 By reviewing the report, it becomes clear which day or days have the peak performance with regards to click rate and open rate.

-What if you were able to see the best time of the day to send your mailings?
-Grab the Best Time to Send report and you'll uncover the insights that you need.
+Use this report to understand the best time of the day to send your messages.
 With this report, you'll be able to infer which times of the day bring peak performance with regards to click rate and open rate.

-Now that you've seen the trend for the best send time, you can have your mailings delivered accordingly to maximize the open rate and click rate.
+TIP: Now that you've seen the trend for the best send time, you can have your messages delivered accordingly to maximize their effectiveness.
 Test this by running this report and noting the stats.
-Send more mailings and then come back to this report to update the stats.
+Then, send more messages and run this report again to see if they hold true.
 Is your original "best time to send" still accurate or is it time to revisit the send times?

 NOTE: You'll see your winning character lengths for subject lines with regards to open and click rates.

-The subject line is one of the first impressions that dictates email opens.
-Aside from the content of that subject line, there is also the matter of how long it is.
-Take this into consideration as you work to achieve peak performance for your mailings.
+The subject line is one of the first impressions that dictates whether an email is opened or not.
+Aside from the content of that subject line, an important aspect is how long it is.
+Take this into consideration as you work to achieve peak performance for your messages.

-If you are noticing that audiences of a certain size are achieving the highest opens and click rates, then it might be a good opportunity to narrow (or broaden) your mailing recipient numbers.
-For this insight, look no further than the Best Number of Recipients report.
-In fact, this report really adds value when you examine cross sections of your target groups.
-Wide variations in recipients helps determine whether larger target groups or smaller target groups are ideal.
+If you're noticing that audiences of a certain size are achieving the highest opens and click rates, then it might be a good opportunity to narrow (or broaden) your message recipient numbers.
+For this insight, view the Best Number of Recipients report.
+This report adds value when you examine cross sections of your Target Groups: wide variations in recipients helps determine whether larger Target Groups or smaller Target Groups are ideal.

-NOTE: You'll see some level of correlation between how many recipients of your mailings relate to how well the mailing performed, with regards to clicks and opens.
+NOTE: You'll see some level of correlation between how many recipients of your messages relate to how well the message performed, with regards to clicks and opens.

-NOTE: You'll see an open rate and a click rate attached to a number or a range of numbers of links in the mailings you include in this report.
+NOTE: You'll see an open rate and a click rate attached to a number or a range of numbers of links in the messages you include in this report.

 Having a variety of links for your subscribers to click may help or harm how you are communicating with your audience.
 The opportunity to understand your subscribers' behavior around links dramatically increases when you use this report.

-It may take some time to understand if you have a correlation between email size (in thousands of characters) and open rate and click rate.
-Do your subscribers respond better to your mailing if they know they can expect more content?
+It may take some time to understand if you have a correlation between email size (in thousands of characters) and your open and click rates.
+Do your subscribers respond better to your message if they know they can expect more content?
 Or do they lose interest because there's too much content to get through?
 Regardless of the reason, you can get the insights you need from the Best Mailing Size report.

 This report is especially useful when you want to see a "text density" view.
 If you send the same number of words each time, you probably won't get much value from this report.
 However, if you vary your stories, then you'll find this report provides great data about how your subscribers interact based on the number of words.